ADVERTISEMENT

 The Menstrual Equity For All Act is still in its early stages (it has to be released by the committee before it can be voted on, which can take years).
 But there are other organizations out there working to provide period products to companies — not only for employees’ benefit but for the company’s, too.

-“One of the things we mention when we’re talking with offices is that [offering menstrual products] is a great benefit to show your employees that they matter by helping cover this essential need,” says Sarah Howard, vice president of marketing at Aunt Flow, a nonprofit organization that works with schools, companies, arenas and other spaces to provide free period products.
+“One of the things we mention when we’re talking with offices is that [offering menstrual products] is a great benefit to show your employees that they matter by helping cover this essential need,” says Sarah Howard, vice president of marketing at Aunt Flow, an organization that works with schools, companies, arenas and other spaces to provide free period products.
 “It’s a low-cost way to make a big impact.”

 She’s right.
 Seven organizations in the period equity space have come together to run Period Positive Workplace.
 Launched in 2023, it came out of the need to expand the support for menstruators at work, according to Diana Nelson, global advocacy director of Days For Girls, one of the organizations involved.
 It already has 194 companies signed up in 42 different countries, and the types of companies range from finance to tech, like Morgan Stanley and Zocdoc.
 To be a certified Period Positive Workplace, a company needs to do only three things: provide employees with access to free menstrual products, have a private bathroom facility with running water and a waste bin, then announce all this to its employees.